Bigby-wolf2333/Data_Pipeline_AWS_Queue/README.md

 1. The application is designed as a batch processing system.
 2. All data provided is expected to be valid JSON format, despite potential data quality issues.
 3. The data size is assumed to be reasonable and manageable on a local machine.
+4. It is okay to replace duplicate data on the Postgres table
+5. Assume the project set up is done

 ## Steps to Run
 1. Clone this repository and navigate to the project folder.